-A Jim Carrey classic – the Grinch’s mannerisms are standard Carrey, quirky and funny.
-It’s another heart-warming number, perfect for all the family and great for showing the little ones that no-one should be alone at Christmas!
+A Jim Carrey classic.
+The Grinch’s mannerisms are standard Carrey, quirky and funny.
+It’s another heart-warming number, perfect for all the family.
+It’s also great for showing the little ones that no-one should be alone at Christmas!

 The Snowman (1982)